ionic-team/stencil-site/versioned_docs/version-v3.1/components/styling.md

 ## Global styles

-While most styles are usually scoped to each component, sometimes it's useful to have styles that are available to all the components in your design system.
+While most styles are usually scoped to each component, sometimes it's useful to have styles that are available to all the components in your project.
 To create styles that are globally available, start by creating a global stylesheet.
 For example, you can create a folder in your `src` directory called `global` and create a file called `global.css` within that.
 Most commonly, this file is used to declare CSS custom properties on the root element via the `:root` pseudo-class.
 This is because styles provided via the `:root` pseudo-class can pass through the shadow boundary.
 For example, you can define a primary color that all your components can use.

 ```css
 :root {